Kisan Diwas | National Farmers Day

 India is primarily an agriculture-based country, and agriculture is practiced for ages and is the backbone of the Indian economy.
-Agriculture is the main source of the live hood for 80% population of rural India.
+Agriculture is the main source of live hood for 80% population of rural India.
 The condition of farmers in India is not good, nearly 80 percent of the farmers are small, they have crops as the basic source of wealth.

-As long as the crop is good it can fulfill the basic amenities of life, but if the crop fails due to drought, famine, flood, bad weather, chemical, and fertilizers or poor seed quality then it’s only the farmer who suffers.
+As long as the crop is good it can fulfill the basic amenities of life.
+But if the crop fails due to drought, famine, flood, bad weather, chemical, and fertilizers or poor seed quality then it’s only the farmer who suffers.

 Every year National Farmers Day is organized in all the states of India, mainly in maximum agriculture producing states.
 This day is no less than a celebration in states like Uttar Pradesh, Punjab, Haryana, Madhya Pradesh, and others.
 A lot of enthusiasm is seen in these states on this day.

-Many members of the peasant community and the rural class organize agricultural based programs.
+Many members of the peasant community and the rural class organize agricultural-based programs.
 Many debate competitions, quiz programs, etc., try to bring awareness related to agricultural work.
-During this time many issues related to farmers are discussed, representatives of farmers are able to express their problems and issues, on this day those who work for the development of farmers are also specially honored.
+During this time many issues related to farmers are discussed.
+Representatives of farmers are able to express their problems and issues, on this day those who work for the development of farmers are also specially honored.

-Farmers have to work very hard and struggle for good grain production, they have to face problems from time to time to fertilize the fields, give water, remove weeds, save from insect moth, etc., which sometimes spoil the crop of farmers.
+Farmers have to work very hard and struggle for good grain production, they have to face problems from time to time.
+To fertilize the fields, give water, remove weeds, save from insect moth, etc., which sometimes spoil the crop of farmers.
 In view of all these problems, a number of steps have been taken to overcome the problems of the farmers, and Farmers’ Day is an important way to overcome their problems.